oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/configuring-services/_index.md

 7. Click **Save**.

-8. You can specify additional properties for connecting to an existing mail server.
+8.  **Optional**: You can specify additional properties for connecting to an existing mail server.

     {{< alert title="Note" color="primary" >}}

     Only specify a property if you want to override the default value.
 If you do not specify any properties, the mail session will use the JavaMail default property values.